Culture of Malaysia: Policies and controversies

 The Malaysian government defined Malaysian culture through the issuance of the "1971 National Culture Policy".
 It defines three principles as guidelines for Malaysian culture: that it is based on the cultures of indigenous people; that if elements from other cultures are judged suitable and reasonable they may be considered Malaysian culture; and that Islam will be an important part of national culture.
+During Mahathir Mohamad’s tenure as Prime Minister (1981-2003), national identity was further reinforced through the concept of Bangsa Malaysia, introduced as part of Wawasan 2020 (Vision 2020).

 Some cultural disputes exist between Malaysia and neighbouring Indonesia.
 The two countries share a similar cultural heritage, sharing many traditions and items.
 However, disputes have arisen over things ranging from culinary dishes to Malaysia's national anthem.
 Strong feelings exist in Indonesia about protecting that nation's national heritage.
 The rivalry between the two countries began during Konfrontasi just after Malaysian independence, when Indonesia and Malaysia were almost at war.
 Building resentment since then coupled with the economic success of Malaysia mean these feelings are still strong in Indonesia today.
 The Malaysian government and the Indonesian government have met to defuse some of the tensions resulting from the overlaps in culture.
 Feelings are not as strong in Malaysia, where most recognise that many cultural values are shared.

 One dispute, known as the Pendet controversy, began when Indonesians claimed the Pendet Dance was used in an official Malaysian tourism ad campaign, causing official protests.
 This dance, from Bali in Indonesia, was used only in a Discovery Channel ad, not an ad sponsored by the Malaysian government.
 Songs, such as the Rasa Sayange song, have caused similar controversies.
 The Malaysian national anthem, Negaraku, was claimed to be based on a similar Indonesian song written a year earlier.
 Both tunes are derived from a 19th century French song, which caused the similarity.

 In 2019, plans by the Ministry of Education to introduce of khat (Jawi calligraphy) in the Year 4 Bahasa Melayu syllabus in vernacular schools in the following year became a polemical issue.
 Certain parties saw the issue as symptoms of creeping Islamisation while others saw it as beneficial towards the appreciation of a cultural heritage.